A Bayesian Perspective on Evidence for Evolving Dark Energy: Introduction

 Bayesian model comparison, well-established in cosmology, offers a complementary approach by calculating the Bayesian evidence—which naturally penalises model complexity through prior volume integration~\cite{2008ConPh..49...71T} (Bayesian Occam's razor).
 Using both frequentist and Bayesian perspectives has become increasingly common~\citep{Herold:2025hkb}, and for claims as significant as evolving dark energy, employing these established frameworks~\citep{Adame_2025} is essential.

 In this letter we present a Bayesian analysis of DESI DR2 using nested sampling with \texttt{PolyChord}~\cite{Handley2015PolychordI,Handley2015PolychordII}.
-Full details are in our upcoming companion paper~\cite{UnimpededPaper}.
+Full details are in our upcoming companion paper~\cite{2026arXiv260305472O}.
 Here we focus on comparing $\Lambda$CDM and $w_0w_a$CDM for the dataset combinations in DESI's Table VI~\cite{desi2025}.
-We find that when running this well established Bayesian Model Comparison pipeline, \emph{Bayesian} evidence for evolving dark energy is significantly reduced, with the combination of CMB and BAO data favouring the $\Lambda$CDM model.
+We find that when running this well established Bayesian Model Comparison pipeline, \emph{Bayesian} evidence for evolving dark energy is significantly lower, with the combination of CMB and BAO data favouring the $\Lambda$CDM model.
+We further show that replacing DES-SN5YR with the recalibrated DES-Dovekie dataset eliminates the Bayesian preference for $w_0w_a$CDM.
 We conclude with some discussion on the origin of the different conclusions reached by the two methodologies.